AquaticEcoDynamics/CDM/scripts/datatools/bcs/BC from Field Data/Readme.md

    - Merge the WaterData SA and DataSA data into a single mat file.
    - Save the merged data to:
      ```
-     CDM/data/store/merged/bc_inflow.mat
+     CDM/data/store/merged/clllm_BC.mat
      ```

 > [!IMPORTANT]
 > - To run this script, please ensure that the mat file containing the hourly water data (`CDM/data/store/hydro/dew_WaterDataSA_hourly.mat`) for the Coorong region is in the correct format and is up to date.
 If not, please refer to the [Readme](../../../dataimport/hydro/WaterDataSA/Readme.md) for the process to update the mat file.
-> - Also for the DataSA water quality data (`CDM/data/store/ecology/wq_hchb_2024.mat`).
+> - Also for the DataSA water quality data (`CDM/data/store/ecology/wq_hchb_2024.mat` and `CDM/data/store/ecology/wq_hchb_1998_2019.mat`).
 If not, please refer to the [Readme](../../../dataimport/ecology/DataSA_WQ/Readme.md) for the process to update the data.
+> - Also for the barrage flow data (`CDM/data/store/hydro/dew_barrage_2024.mat`).
+If not, please refer to the [Readme](../../../dataimport/hydro/barrage/Readme.md) for the process to update the data.

 2. Run the MATLAB script:
    ```